Wuzzy2/update_translations/README.md

 ```
 i18n.py [OPTIONS] [PATHS...]

---help, -h : prints this help message
+--help, -h: prints this help message
---recursive, -r : run on all subfolders of paths given
+--recursive, -r: run on all subfolders of paths given
---installed-mods : run on locally installed modules
+--installed-mods, -m: run on locally installed modules
---no-old-file : do not create *.old files
+--no-old-file, -O: do not create *.old files
---verbose, -v : add output information
+--verbose, -v: add output information
+--sort, -s: sort strings
 ```

-The script will preserve any comments in an existing ``template.txt`` or the various ``*.tr`` files, associating them with the line that follows them.
+The script will preserve any comments in an existing `template.txt` or the various `*.tr` files, associating them with the line that follows them.
 So for example:

 ```
 # This comment pertains to Some Text